rowyio/docs/docs/setup/install.md

 ## Option 1: Quick deploy — ✅ Recommended

-You can set up Rowy using the guided setup process [here](https://deploy.rowy.app).
+You can set up Rowy using our guided setup process.
+It will take less than 2 minutes to complete if you already have an existing Firebase project set up.

-It will take less than 2 minutes to complete if you already have an existing firebase project setup.
+<a href="https://deploy.rowy.app" class="button button--lg">Deploy now</a>

 ## Option 2: Manual install